 The Sat Sandarbhas by Sri Jiva Gosvami, of which the three volumes have been published, are the backbone of the Gaudiya Vaishnava theology.
 Jiva Institute has therefore taken up the project of translation and commenting on the Sat Sandarbhas.
 It is the only place where these books can be studied in depth.

 Dr. Satyanarayana Dasa, who devotedly underwent austerities to gain this knowledge from his guru, Sri Haridas Sastri Maharaja, has taken it as his personal responsibility to preserve and present this knowledge, especially to a Western audience.

 The task of publishing these works cannot be accomplished by only one person.
 Therefore, Satyanarayana Dasa is sending out an appeal to those who understand the importance and urgency of this project and who are capable of helping, to please come forward and assist him.

 Help can be offered in the following ways:

-Your contributions, whether financial or as a volunteer, will have a huge impact in the crucial preservation of these important texts.
+Your contributions, whether financial or as a volunteer, will have a huge impact on the crucial preservation of these important texts.
 Please let us know what you can do to support these worthwhile projects to preserve the Vaishnava heritage.
-Donations can be made directly on this website (through Paypal).For further inquiries or details for how you can assist, please contact us directly at contact @ jiva.org or through the contact form.
+Donations can be made directly on this website (through Paypal).For further inquiries or details on how you can assist, please contact us directly at contact @ jiva.org or through the contact form.